Alathra/RaidsPerRegion/docs/README.md

 #### Raid Scheduler

 Raids can be scheduled to execute at set number of minutes from when the start command is run.
 Announcement messages can be configured in the [config.yml](https://github.com/Alathra/RaidsPerRegion/blob/main/src/main/resources/config.yml) that can be used to warn players before a raid starts.
-Since Raids can be started by console, it is possible to schedule raids via a scheduled task on your server pannel or server's operating system.
+Since Raids can be started by console, it is possible to schedule raids via a scheduled task on your server panel or server's operating system.

 ---